 - It wastes time as a lot of time is wasted in shopping around for reasonable prices and also firms may waste a lot of time adjusting their price lists to reflect new prices.

-- It leads to conflicts between employers and employees as firms are pressurized employees and trade unions to raise wages and salaries to cope with inflation.
+- It leads to conflicts between employers and employees as firms are pressurized by employees and trade unions to raise wages and salaries to cope with inflation.

-- It leads to loss creditors as they lend money when the value of money is high but at the time of payment is low since the value of money will have been eroded inflation.
+- It leads to loss by creditors as they lend money when the value of money is high but at the time of payment is low since the value of money will have been eroded by inflation.

 - It leads to decline in standards of living as consumers’ purchasing power decrease and therefore one can not lead the lifestyle he/she used to live before.